 Anyone that is an avid wine enthusiast has heard of Kistler Wines.
 Kistler Wines was the first brand from legendary winemaker Steve Kistler.
 A few years ago he sold the brand and is now making wine for his new brand Occidental Wine.
 Read more about Occidental Wine here and Kistler Winery here.
-I’ve of course been to both which is what peaked my interest in learning more about Steve Kistler, known as one of the most talented winemakers in California.
-Read more and get to know Steve in my interview below!
-A huge thank you to Steve for taking the time to share so much information.
-I learned a lot about you in the below and hopefully my readers will too!
+Steve Kistler is truly one of the most talented winemakers in California.
+Read more and get to know Steve Kistler in my interview below!
+A huge thank you to Steve Kistler for taking the time to share so much information.
+I learned a lot about you below and hopefully, my readers will too!

 First Memory of wanting to be a wine-maker